ncatlab/nlab-content/pages/4/0/6/5/5604/content.md

 A **complete small category** (or **small complete category**) is a [[category]] which is both [[small category|small]] (has only a [[set]] of [[objects]] and [[morphisms]]) and [[complete category|complete]] (has a [[limit]] of every small [[diagram]]).

-(Note that the phrase "small-complete category" is sometimes used to mean merely a complete category, i.e. one which is "complete relative to small diagrams".)
+(Note that the phrase "[[small-complete category]]" is sometimes used to mean merely a complete category, i.e. one which is "complete relative to small diagrams".
+Therefore, "complete small category" is a safer term for our concept.)

 ## In classical logic